American Physical Society

 Rules & Eligibility

-Nominations are open to physicists whose work in nuclear physics is primarily experimental or a particularly outstanding piece of theoretical work.
+Nominations are open to physicists whose work in nuclear physics is primarily experimental.
 There is no time limitations on work described.
 The prize shall ordinarily be awarded to one person but may be shared when all the recipients have contributed to the same accomplishment.
-Nominations are active for three years.
+Nominations will be considered for three review cycles provided the nominator re-certifies the nomination before the next deadline.

 Nomination & Selection Process